Jenő Brandi

-Jenő Brandi (13 May 1913 in Budapest – 4 December 1980 in Budapest) was a Hungarian water polo player who competed in the 1936 Summer Olympics and in the 1948 Summer Olympics.
+Jenő Brandi (13 May 1913 – 4 December 1980) was a Hungarian water polo player who competed in the 1936 Summer Olympics and in the 1948 Summer Olympics.

 In 1936 he was part of the Hungarian team which won the gold medal.
 He played six matches including the final.

 Twelve years later he won the silver medal with the Hungarian team.
 At the London Games he played three matches.